mobiliabrus/tourbook/docs/1-tour.md

 The bus only stopped in the new town, so I walked directly to the songthaew after getting off.
 I asked the driver how much it would cost to go to the ancient city and haggled with him.
 He just said "okay".
 The driver took me to a convenience store in the ancient city, where I insisted on going to a hotel nearby.
 When we arrived, the driver said the place was far and there was no discount, and this made the whole trip unpleasant.

-When I got off, I couldn't find the resort and only saw a small food cart selling skewers.
-I went to buy some and asked for directions.
-The owner of the cart called over a person in a police uniform who helped me find the way.
-Just as I was leaving, the police officer stopped me and insisted on driving me to the hotel.
-I was worried about being cheated, but I couldn't resist his enthusiasm and had to get on the pickup.
+Disembarking, I found myself lost and unable to locate the resort, only spotting a humble food cart selling skewers.
+I approached and purchased some, using the opportunity to ask for directions.
+The owner of the cart promptly summoned a uniformed police officer who kindly offered to guide me.

+As I prepared to depart, the officer insisted on personally driving me to the hotel in his pickup truck.
+My suspicions were initially raised, but his unwavering enthusiasm left me with no choice but to accept.

-It drove about one one hundred meters forward, turned right for another one hundred meters, and then we arrived at the hotel.
-He didn't ask me for any money and just said he was a teacher nearby.
-It was then that I remembered seeing a car of boy scouts on the road.
+We drove a mere hundred meters forward before turning right for another hundred, and soon enough, we arrived at the hotel.
+To my surprise, he did not demand any payment, simply revealing that he was a teacher in the area.
+It was then that I recalled seeing a group of boy scouts traveling in a vehicle earlier - perhaps they were his students.

 <a-map driving="17.030496,99.702936,Tourist Information Center|17.032004,99.702915|17.031670,99.706329,Baan Rim Klong Resort"></a-map>